d-krupke/cpsat-primer/building_an_optimization_api.md

 ```

 These models ensure that the data exchanged between the client and the server is
-well-defined and validated, providing a robust framework for handling TSP job
-requests and tracking their status.
+well-defined and validated.

 ## Database

-In this section, we will implement a database to store the tasks and solutions.
+In this section, we will implement a database proxy to store the tasks and
-For simplicity, we use Redis, which serves as both our database and task queue.
+solutions.
+For simplicity, we use Redis, which serves as both our database and
-This approach minimizes the need to set up additional databases and leverages
+task queue.
+This approach minimizes the need to set up additional databases and
-Redis's key-value storage and automatic data expiration features.
-To ensure
+leverages Redis's key-value storage and automatic data expiration features.
-flexibility, we wrap Redis operations in a proxy class, allowing us to switch
-the database backend easily if needed.

-### Implementation of the Database Proxy Class

 The `TspJobDbConnection` class encapsulates the interactions with the Redis
 database.
 It provides methods to register new jobs, update job statuses,